-10 Worst Dinner Habits That Are Causing Weight Gain
+10 Worst Dinner Habits Causing You to Gain Weight, Says Science

 You're adding too much salt.

-Throwing in a pinch of salt might be a way to add some flavor and help get your pasta just right, but there is such thing as too much.
-If you get to the point that you need a lot of salt in order to up the flavor of your dish, you're headed down a dangerous road.
-See, you can end up gaining weight if you eat too much salt often, as researchers at Deakin University found that consuming excess salt can lead you to crave and eat more fatty foods overall.
+Throwing in a pinch of salt might be one way to add some flavor to your pasta dinner, but there is such thing as too much sodium.
+In fact, you can end up gaining weight if you regularly eat too much salt.
+Researchers at Deakin University found that consuming excess sodium can lead you to crave and eat more fatty foods overall.

-Plus, you can end up with an actual addiction.
-A study in Oxford Journal's Nephrology Dialysis Transplantation found that a salt addiction is very much real and it's processed by the hypothalamus region of your brain.
+Plus, you could develop an actual addiction.
+A study in Oxford Journal's Nephrology Dialysis Transplantation found that a salt addiction is very much real, and it's processed by the hypothalamus region of your brain.
 This is essentially how alcohol, cocaine, and opiate addictions are developed and interpreted, too.
-Scary stuff if you ask us!
+Scary stuff!

 You're choosing the wrong sauce.

 If you're a fan of making a meal that has tons of tomato sauce, you're not alone.
 Pasta needs sauce, right?
 But there is a way your sauce choice can be dangerous.
-Many store-bought, jarred tomato-based pasta sauces are actually loaded up with sodium and added sugar, and often contain eyebrow-raising ingredients such as soybean oil and preservatives.
-Be sure you closely check those labels before you make a purchase next time you're in the supermarket.
+Many store-bought, jarred tomato-based pasta sauces are actually loaded with sodium and added sugar, and they often contain eyebrow-raising ingredients like soybean oil and preservatives.
+Be sure you closely check the label before your next supermarket purchase.
 Or why not try making your own sauce?!

 You're frying your food.

-If you think frying that chicken yourself is any better than the fried version you would get at a restaurant, that is not the case.
-When you fry a food, according to one study, you're stripping it of important minerals.
-Plus, frying foods tacks on more calories and saturated fat.
+Think frying chicken at home is any healthier than ordering it at a restaurant?
+Think again: When you fry food, you're stripping it of important minerals, according to one study.
+Plus, frying food tacks on more calories and saturated fat.

 Looking for more helpful tips?
 Sign up for our newsletter to get daily recipes and food news in your inbox!